deadzg/checkout_payment_gateway/README.md

 - I have already compiled the code and added a runnable jar in the root folder, so there is no need to compile the code again.
 - Make sure you are on the root of the project
 - Execute jar from commandline: `java -jar checkout_payment_gateway-1.0-SNAPSHOT.jar`
+- Postman collection can be directly loaded to run some basic test and can be found in the root folder: `CheckoutPaymentGateway.postman_collection.json`
 - Access Open API Spec UI : `http://localhost:8080/swagger-ui.html`
 - Access Open API Spec JSON : `http://localhost:8080/v3/api-docs`
 - Health Endpoint : `http://localhost:8080/actuator/health`